-Archival Art Monochrome and Color Prints
+Archival Monochrome and Color Art Prints

 Monochrome Piezography Carbon Pigment Inks

-Since 2002, I have dedicated my printmaking practice to the use of Piezography Carbon Pigment inks, a methodology that exemplifies the highest standards in black-and-white printmaking.
+Since 2002, I have dedicated my printmaking practice to Piezography Carbon Pigment inks, a methodology that exemplifies the highest standards in black-and-white printmaking.
 Developed and refined by Jon Cone of Cone Editions Press, Piezography is universally recognized as the most archival and tonally accurate monochrome printing system currently in use.

 Color Pigment Inks